-With the House of Photography in the southern Deichtorhalle, Hamburg in 2003 received an exhibition hall dedicated to the medium of photography of the highest international standards.
-The House of Photography presents international exhibitions on photography, from historical positions of the 19th and 20th centuries to young photographers of the present and aspects of the digital revolution.
+With the House of Photography in the southern Deichtorhallen, Hamburg received an exhibition house of the highest standard dedicated to the medium of photography in 2003.
+The House of Photography shows international temporary exhibitions on photography, from historical positions of the 19th and 20th centuries to young photographers of the present and aspects of the digital revolution.

-The House of Photography was decisively designed by F.C.
-Gundlach - founding director of the House of Photography and artistic director from 2003 to 2005 - who, among other things, organized the opening exhibition Martin Munkácsi.
+The House of Photography was largely conceived by F.C.
+Gundlach, founding director of the House of Photography and artistic director from 2003 to 2005, where he curated, among other things, the new opening exhibition Martin Munkácsi.
 Think While You Shoot!.

-The reconstruction of the southern Deichtorhalle into the House of Photography was carried out in 2004/2005 by the Hamburg architect Jan Störmer.
-Since then, the House of Photography has offered its visitors an auditorium, the collection library, a specialist bookshop for photography and art, and the bistro restaurant Fillet of Soul in addition to the exhibition space.
+The conversion of the southern Deichtorhallen into the House of Photography was carried out in 2004 and 2005 by the Hamburg architect Jan Störmer.
+Since then, in addition to the exhibition rooms, the House of Photography has offered its visitors an auditorium, a collection library, a specialist bookshop for photography and art, and a bistro restaurant.

 The task of the House of Photography is to present the collection and its inherent thematic complexes to the interested public.
-Since 2003, numerous exhibitions from the collection's collection have been compiled, including A Clear Vision 2003 and The Heartbeat of Fashion 2006, which provided an overview of the collection's holdings.
-Projects like Lillian Bassman & Paul Himmel 2009, Nobuyoshi Araki.
-Silent Wishes 2010 or Saul Leiter 2012 integrated works from the holdings of the collection.
-Exhibitions such as American Beauties 2007, Maloney, Meyerowitz, Shore, Sternfeld – New Color Photography of the 1970s 2008, Harry Callahan 2013, The Concept of Lines: Richard Avedon, George Hoyningen-Huene, Irving Penn 2016 or Street.Life.Photography 2018 take into account special aspects of the collection's photographic history and themes.
+Since 2003, numerous exhibitions have been put together from the collection's holdings, including A Clear Vision (2003) and The Heartbeat of Fashion (2006), which provided an overview of the collection's holdings.
+Projects such as Lillian Bassman & Paul Himmel (2009), Nobuyoshi Araki.
+Silent Wishes (2010) or Saul Leiter (2012) each integrated works from the collection's holdings.
+Exhibitions such as American Beauties (2007), Maloney, Meyerowitz, Shore, Sternfeld – New Color Photography of the 1970s (2008), Harry Callahan (2013), The Concept of Lines: Richard Avedon, George Hoyningen-Huene, Irving Penn (2016) or Street.Life.Photography (2018) consider particular photo-historical and thematic aspects of the collection.